luslab/oz-bulk-rnaseq/B. Sequencing data.md

 ![enter image description here](https://lh3.googleusercontent.com/MtirNCqJgzENksukOhrIZnqNwDpcXbbx_LTHMz17FZpe-p3Mn3iN0bsRAxsKgVbHJn3PjIOmyOOe5Q)

-### fastq-dump
+## fastq-dump

-Now that we have the accessions, we can get the sequence files in fastq format using fastq-dump from the SRA toolkit
+Now that we have the accessions, we can get the sequence files in fastq format using fastq-dump from the SRA toolkit.

 In terminal download each of the `SRR****` IDs in the txt file using the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc) tool `fastq-dump` - this converts the SRA sequences to a FASTQ file.
 In command line type `fastq-dump SRR1553607`.
 Generates `SRR1553607.fastq` file